Louis-Aime/Temporal-experiences/README.md

   * german (id="german"): the calendar of most protestant german state, that swtiched on 1700-03-01.
 Test whether this year was a leap year or not...
   * english (id="english"): the calendar of England, that switched on 1752-09-14.
   * swiss (id="swiss"): the calendar of Switzerland, that switched on 1701-01-12; the day before was 31 Dec.
 1700 (julian).
-* examples: a set of date fields, dates, duration, to facilitate tests.

 The HTML files collects the TC39 Temporal environment.